Mastodont88/PrivacyPolicy/RailwayTroublePrivacyPolicy.md

 RAILWAY TROUBLE PRIVACY POLICY

-This privacy policy governs your use of the software application Railway Trouble (“Application”) for mobile devices that was created by Daniel Knutsson.
+This privacy policy governs your use of the software application Railway Trouble (“Application”) for mobile devices.
 The Application is an infinite runner with the goal of obtaining the highest possible score, set in an western retro environment.

 What information does the Application obtain and how is it used?